Arne Hjeltnes: Biography

 After Gutta på tur he had a professional career in other fields.
 From 2003 to 2005 he worked with promoting Norwegian salmon to the Hong Kong market, and then in New York City for Innovation Norway.
 He then worked in marketing for Marine Harvest for two years before becoming CEO of the marketing company Creuna (from "Creating Unique Net Advantages") in 2008.
 He also appears on television from time to time.
 In 2010 he appeared in the Norwegian Broadcasting Corporation documentary series Vår ære og vår makt about Norwegian shipping history.
 He is also a sporadic columnist in Budstikka.

 Personal life

-Hjeltnes lives in Snarøya in Bærum together with former television host Cathrine Gehrken and their three daughters.
+Hjeltnes lives in Snarøya in Bærum Municipality together with former television host Cathrine Gehrken and their three daughters.
 He chaired the Young Conservatives in Voss in his youth, and in 2010 he became a central board member of the Conservative Party.
 His wife is a municipal politician for the Conservatives.